 Read more

-...in St Pete since 2008.
+...am a French native teacher living in St Pete since 2008.
 I love to teach French, my native language and to help people learning this beautiful language.
 I worked in France as a teacher for 10 years before moving to foreign countries.
 I have the Florida Teacher Certification in French.
 I am currently working as a substitute teacher in one of the best private school in St Petersburg.
-I tutor French at all levels: from beginner French 1 through French AP,...
+I tutor French at all levels: from...

 Read more

-...bottom of whatever is challenging them and help them conquer it.
-I love to see the light-bulbs go on when they finally understand something or realize what they know.
+...finally understand something or realize what they know.
 It's also fun to build rapport with young people and help them discover the joy of learning.
-I have over ten years of teaching experience in all subjects: as a full-time elementary school teacher, a substitute in all grades, and a summer-school teacher doing math review...
+I have over ten years of teaching experience in all subjects: as a full-time elementary school teacher, a substitute in all grades, and a summer-school teacher doing math review with high school freshmen.
+I have also tutored in French and English as a second language and helped college students and...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best French 4 tutors in Justice, IL work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best French 4 tutors in Sugar Land, TX work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored French 4 lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.